jdorn/json-editor/README.md

 So, both `#/customkey/name` and `#/definitions/name/first` will throw an exception.

 If loading an external url via Ajax, the url must either be on the same domain or return the correct HTTP cross domain headers.
+If your urls don't meet this requirement, you can pass in the references to JSON Editor during initialization (see Usage section above).

 ### format

 JSON Editor supports the following values for the `format` parameter for schemas of type `string`.
 They will work with schemas of type `integer` and `number` as well, but some formats may produce weird results.
+If the `enum` property is specified, `format` will be ignored.

 *  bbcode (requires SCEditor)
 *  color